 \subsubsection{Using return variance for risk-sensitive RL.}

 Risk-sensitive RL approaches are aware that optimal policies may perform poorly in some cases, causing a risk of large negative outcomes.
-Thus, this body of work takes into account the variance of the expected return from the current state (value function), in order to minimise this risk~\cite{heger1994consideration, coraluppi1999risk}.
-Similar to Distributional RL, these Risk-sensitive RL works use information on the distributions of time-step-based quantities (value functions) to improve learning while our work focus on episodic return distributions and evaluation procedures.
+Thus, this body of work accounts for the variance of the expected return from the current state (value function), in order to minimise this risk~\cite{heger1994consideration, coraluppi1999risk}.
+Similar to Distributional RL, Risk-sensitive RL uses information on the distributions of time-step quantities (value functions) to improve learning while our work focuses on evaluation procedures and episodic return distributions.